 7. Publish the form on your website

-We hope this template helps you get this year's #GivingTuesday campaign off and running!
+We hope this template helps your GivingTuesday campaign get off and running this year!